ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 2. Records that do not start with a "v" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC Policy Records are returned, they are all discarded.
-If a single record remains and it contains a "psd=n" tag, stop.
+If a single record remains and it contains either a "psd=y" tag or a "psd=n" tag, stop.

 3. Break the subject DNS domain name into a set of ordered labels.
 Assign the count of labels to "x", and number the labels from right to left; e.g.,